 In this regard the D3.4 can be considered as official initiation of change management project with structured activities, roles and responsibilities and timeline, but some parts of the initial design and developing phases are already in place.
-This document further refines the change management approach based on the experience during the preparation phase, and decision-making point formulated - or taken - that reflect the intentions of ECHO partners.
-The implementation plan and ADKAR levels obtained will be fully documented last 12 months to M48 in D3.15, to be used as the basis for full deployment.

 The ECHO CNO Implementation Plan has its specific characteristic - the networking environment of partners willingly participating to the network with different levels of commitment.
-Therefore, more Awareness, Desire and Ability is needed, and the implementation phase is divided in one additional important Initial Milestone.
-At this milestone one or more National Hubs and Service Groups should be established as a testing ground of networking organisation and the status end of July 2022 is defined as an IOC.
+Therefore, more Awareness, Desire and Ability is needed and the implementation phase is divided in one additional important Initial Milestone.
+At this milestone one or more National Hubs and Service Groups should be established as a testing ground of networking organisation.

-All phases, specific activities and major events, as well as the roles and responsibilities for their execution can be found in Chapter 4 .
+All phases, specific activities and major events, as well as the roles and responsibilities for their execution can be found in Sections 4.2 and 4.3.

-2.5.
-Measuring the change
+2.5 Measuring the change

-In order to know where we are and how close we are to the change goals we should have a framework for measuring the progress.
+In order to know where we are and how close are we to the change goals we should have a framework for measuring the progress.